-Office of the Governor — News Release — Governor Ige to sign new EIS rules on July 30Posted on May 7, 2019 in Latest News, Press Releases
+Office of the Governor — News Release — Governor Ige to sign new EIS rules on July 30Posted on May 7, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. Ige has set July 30, 2019 as the date he will sign the new rules for the state Environmental Impact Statement (EIS) process.
 The new rules will take effect on Aug.
 9, 2019.

 The Office of Environmental Quality Control (OEQC) and State Environmental Council (Council) submitted its final rules to the governor at the beginning of April 2019 after completing a nearly two-year effort to modernize the existing rules.

 The governor set the signing date so that all stakeholders have sufficient time to prepare for the adoption of the new rules.
 The OEQC publication date for The Environmental Notice on Aug.
 8, 2019 will be the last issue under the current rules.
 The Aug.
 23, 2019 issue will be the first one for the new rules.